VWIECCResearch/Swaptransformer/README.md

 ### 🧮 PREPROCESS
 [OSHA Dataset on IEEE Dataport](https://ieee-dataport.org/open-access/LINK_GOES_HERE) shares more information about the pre-processing phase and how raw data is different than the pre-processed data.
 The appendix section in the paper also gives more information for pre-processing.
+The pre-processed data is already shared on [OSHA Dataset on IEEE Dataport](https://ieee-dataport.org/open-access/LINK_GOES_HERE); however, a user can do the pre-processing on raw data.
 The arguments below can be useful for the pre-processing:

 ```python